AIR-DISCOVER/ICRA-RM-Sim2Real/docker_sim2real/sim2real-install-guide.md

 ![docker_image](./assets/docker_image.png)

-Due the to the size of the image files, waiting for <font color= Red>minutes to more than an hour</font> to download the files is typical.
+Due to the size of the image files, waiting for <font color= Red>minutes to more than an hour</font> to download the files is typical.
 ![image_ok](./assets/image_ok.png)
 ## 6. docker container
 ```